SabrinaPau/09_external_data_sourcing/README.md

 6. Make multiple calls to the API with different parameters in an automated way
 <br></br>
 ## Tasks
-- Before you start, activate your nf_base environment.
+- Before you start, activate your 'sql-practice' environment.

 Please work through all the notebooks.
 <!--in this particular order: